Wasting a Wetland with Trash Ash

 In an e-mail, Ed Coletta, a spokesman for MassDEP, explained that instead of taking water samples near the facility they rely on a slurry wall to contain the landfill.
-They measure the pressure both inside and outside the wall with a piezometer.
+They measure the pressure both inside and outside the wall with an instrument called a piezometer.
 As long as the pressure is higher outside the wall than inside, they assume any leachate is contained inside the landfill.
 But resident Sandra Hurley Jewkes says that is no substitute for actually taking water samples near the facility.

 JEWKES: I think they aren’t taking them because they don’t want to know.

 BASCOMB: Other residents like Elle Baker are frustrated that Wheelabrator spends lavishly to buy good will in the community, but won’t pay for ground water samples or an environmental impact report.

 BAKER: If they are willing to write checks for little league, for tree lighting, for other things like this in the community why not for an environmental impact report because that is truly being a good neighbor.
 That’s truly proving to us the community that maybe … maybe it’s not as dangerous.
 But they don’t want that to happen.
 They don’t want to provide that to the community and that’s what’s concerning.

 BASCOMB: The only official willing to speak to me about this issue was State Representative Rose Lee Vincint.

 VINCENT: I’m determined to make sure that we do whatever we can to, you know, stop this injustice.

 BASCOMB: Representative Vincent has introduced legislation to close the Wheelabrator landfill twice.